-We are a team of 3 Paediatricians working within the Exeter Paediatric CF multidisciplinary team: Dr Beth Enderby, Dr Patrick Oades, and Dr Rachel Elderkin.
+We are a team of Paediatricians working within the Exeter Paediatric CF multidisciplinary team: Dr Beth Enderby, Dr Emily Bell and Dr Rachel Elderkin.
+Dr Patrick Oades will be sadly leaving us in December to enjoy his retirement after many years of dedicated service.

 Between us we have a depth of experience in CF care .
 Our aim is to provide excellent specialist care to enable children and young people with CF to maintain the best possible health and participate as fully as possible in normal activities and aspirations including family life, school, Further education, work and leisure.